 When to worry about a cough with a bad taste

 Coughs with a bad taste can be concerning.
-Get in touch with your doctor to talk about your symptoms if:
+Seek medical attention or get in touch with your doctor to talk about your symptoms if:

-- You also have symptoms such as shortness of breath, fever, chills and chest discomfort, since these could be signs of pneumonia.
+- You also have symptoms such as shortness of breath, fever, chills and chest pain or discomfort, since these could be signs of pneumonia.

 - You don’t usually cough, and you’re coughing up sputum, or you have a chronic cough and you’re coughing up more sputum than you typically do.